ec-jrc/re3gistry/sources/Registry-Federation-Tool/README.md

 # Register Federation Tool

-The **Registry Federation Tool**, previously known as "Register of Registers (RoR)", is an online platform providing a central access point aiming to bring together or federate code lists or semantic asset registers.
+The **Register Federation Tool**, previously known as "Register of Registers (RoR)", is an online platform providing a central access point to bring together or federate code lists or semantic asset registers.

 ##Features: